chrishah/post-assembly-intro/README.md

 ***Disclaimer***
 To follow the demo and make the most of it, it helps if you have some basic skills with running software tools and manipulating files using the Unix shell command line.
-It assumes you have Docker installed on your computer (tested with Docker version 18.09.7, build 2d0083d; on Ubuntu 18.04).
+It assumes you have Singularity or Docker installed on your computer (tested with Docker version 18.09.7, build 2d0083d; on Ubuntu 18.04).

 ## Introduction
 Once you have assembled a genome you usually want to assess the quality based on certain metrics, such as contiguity, completeness, perhaps even evaluate if your assembly is contaminated with sequences from 'non-target' organisms.